 Best Things to Do With A Picture Frame (Other Than Hanging A Photo)

-Decorating walls and surfaces can sometimes feel overwhelming to the everyday decorator, but sometimes all you need is permission to expand the possibilities.
-Featuring artwork and photos is a traditional use of frames, but it’s not the only use.
+Featuring artwork and photos is the most traditional use of frames, but it’s far from the only one.
 A great frame can offer many other options when you’re looking for something truly unique.

 Here’s a new idea: create a colorful, abstract display with leftover fabrics or yarns rolled into balls.
 Use the leftover yarn from your knitting or socks whose mates have gone permanently missing.
 Roll each item neatly into a ball, arrange in a pleasing color pattern until the entire shadow box has been filled, then set the back into place to hold everything in.

-So many items can be displayed inside a shadow box, from natural objects like seashells and stones to memories like a child’s outgrown mittens.
+So many items can be displayed inside a shadow box, from natural objects like seashells and stones, to memories like a child’s outgrown mittens.
 Create a shadow box with extra deep frames and use spacers to keep your object from touching the acrylic.
-Mike gives detailed instructions on how to build your own shadow box on his blog

 Military memorabilia can also be displayed in a deep shadowbox frame

 Browse American Frame’s catalog of picture frames for ideas, DIY resources, framing services, and accessories.

 Have a picture frame idea of your own?
 Get in touch with American Frame for any assistance you need with your next custom framing project, including free color samples, instructional information, and more.